RKelln/5-directions/public/writing/ppf.md

 A [percepton](https://en.wikipedia.org/wiki/Perceptron) has an input, a single layer of artificial neurons and an output and was able to classify a small number of patterns.

 Notes:
+[Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt) was an American psychologist who helped developed the _Mark I Perceptron_, the first computer that could learn by trial and error.

+A [percepton](https://en.wikipedia.org/wiki/Perceptron) has an input, a single layer of artificial neurons and an output and was able to classify a small number of patterns.

 ### Credits <!-- .element: class="attribution" -->
 * [Perceptron Research from the 50's & 60's, clip](https://www.youtube.com/watch?v=cNxadbrN_aI)